bnoordhuis/node-buffertools/README.md

 ### Buffer.toHex()

-Returns the contents of the buffer encoded as a hexadecimal string.
+Returns the contents of this buffer encoded as a hexadecimal string.

+### Buffer.fromHex()

+Assumes this buffer contains hexadecimal data (packed, no whitespace) and decodes it into binary data.
+Returns a new buffer with the decoded content.
+Throws an exception if non-hexadecimal data is encountered.

 ## TODO